 Sometime in the 1970s, my parents took my brothers and me to Walt Disney World in Orlando, Florida.
-It was my first and only trip there.
+It was my first trip to the land of Mickey.
 Even though I was a very self-conscious teenager and terrified of being seen in public with my parents, I was enamoured and mesmerized by the strange, utopian setting that Disney World is famous for.

 My father was a keen photographer.
 So he always supplied us some kind of point-and-shoot film camera to play with on our family vacations.
 One of the first things I remember seeing at the ‘happiest place on earth’ (after the long queue to get into) was a sign similar to this.